iksunglee/iksunglee.github.io/_posts/2016-12-18-second-change.md

 ---

 Yesterday, I was able to get things running with the all the nuts and bolts connected.
-Now I just have to start designed the whole site again.
+Now I just have to start designing the whole site again.

 What I have to do: